 When parents divorce, child visitation and custody can be a major point of contention between them.
-While it’s best for divorcing parents to work together to come up with visitation arrangements that are convenient for both parents and in the best interests of their child, parents don’t always agree about the best way to do so.
+While it’s best for divorcing parents to work together to devise visitation arrangements that are convenient for both parents and in their child’s best interests, parents don’t always agree on the best way to do so.

 The seasoned Illinois family law attorneys at Wolfe and Stec, Ltd. have extensive experience assisting families in developing child custody and visitation arrangements.
 We understand that these issues can be difficult for parents and children, so we focus on providing solid and compassionate legal services throughout the process.

 When you choose us, you will find that our family lawyers are special.
 We will:

 Do not delay!
 Call us today for a case consultation at 630-305-0222.

 If you are looking for a child visitation defense lawyer in the local area, there are several reasons why you should work with us.

 It would be our honor to represent you, so do not hesitate to reach out to us to schedule an initial case consultation.
 Remember that these initial consultations are free.